Introduction and Principle

 c [% ] = (mg protein) · 100

-weight of sample Since no additional incubations or reagents are required, quantifying protein by directly measuring absorbance is fast and convenient.
+Since no additional incubations or reagents are required, quantifying protein by directly measuring absorbance is fast and convenient.
 No protein standard needs to be prepared, and the procedure does not consume the protein.
 The relationship of protein concentration to absorbance is linear.
 When different dilutions of a compound are compared, this should be taken into consideration.
 By reading the UV absorption, the concentration of an aqueous protein solution can be estimated.

 With the absorbance maxima at 280 and 200 nm proteins in solution absorb the ultraviolet light.
 For the absorbance peak at 280 nm, amino acids with aromatic rings are the primary reasons for that.
 Peptide bonds are usually responsible for the peak at 200nm -215 nm.
 Protein structures like secondary, tertiary, and quaternary all affect absorbance; therefore factors such as ionic strength, pH, etc. can change the absorbance spectrum.